About Pastor Mark

 My story begins where I think a lot of stories do.
 I was raised a “church kid.”
 What I mean by that is we attended a small country church (Whittier Missionary Baptist) and more often than not we were in attendance if the church was open.

 I came to know Christ as Savior in June of 1992 through a small county revival at a church in Bryson City, North Carolina.
 My baptism was on Father’s Day of that year.
-At only fourteen years old, I was given the opportunity to preach my first sermon.
+At 14, I preached my first sermon, “Romans 8:31,” with a simple question: What does this mean for the person in the pew?
+What are we fighting against?
+And why should we do this thing called Christianity?

 Cristy and I have been fortunate to serve churches in North Carolina, Ohio, Louisiana, and Tennessee.
 We’ve attended and led mission trips, student trips, retreats, events, and many other opportunities.